Residential Junk Removal

 Coordinating Yard Waste Removal with Woburn’s Department of Public Works

-• Use of paper bags or open barrels (no plastic bags)
+• Use yard waste bags or barrels without lids

-• Curbside placement by 7:00 AM on collection day
+• Set materials out by 7:00 AM on the scheduled day

 Department of Public Works